Executive Profile

 Carol-Anne Blenman

-She is an enthusiastic, dynamic and highly motivated Chevening Scholar, International Development/ Sustainability Expert, with over a decade of consulting, training and research experience in Development Economics - with a specialized focus on the multifaceted polycrisis confronting Small Vulnerable Economies and a proven track record across the United Kingdom, Europe, North America, Latin America, the Caribbean and the Pacific Rim.
+She is a Chevening Scholar with over a decade of experience in consulting, research, and capacity building in Development Economics - with a specialized focus on the multifaceted polycrisis confronting Small Vulnerable Economies.
+Her work spans the United Kingdom, Europe, North America, Latin America, the Caribbean, and the Pacific.

 She is a Barbadian National who has pursued a Master’s of Science degree in Climate Change and Development at the University of Sussex/Institute of Development Studies having received the International Chevening Scholarship Award for developing future global leaders from the Foreign and Commonwealth Office of the United Kingdom in 2015.
 Prior to this, she pursued a Bachelor’s of Science degree in Economics and Management at the University of the West Indies, Cave Hill Campus in Barbados.

-As an International Development Professional and Sustainability Expert, she has made notable contributions to projects of national, regional and international significance.
-She has worked on several research assignments commissioned by the Ministry of Environment & Natural Beautification, Blue and Green Economy (Government of Barbados), the University of the West Indies (UWI), the Caribbean Disaster Emergency Management Agency, the Caribbean Community Climate Change Centre, the United Nations System, the Inter-American Development Bank, the Caribbean Development Bank, the World Bank Group, DFID Caribbean, the Commonwealth Secretariat and the Intergovernmental Panel on Climate Change.
+She provides strategic and technical leadership to high-impact development initiatives at the national, regional, and international levels, advancing sustainability, strengthening institutional capacity, and driving whole-of-society approaches.
+Her work includes assignments commissioned by the Government of Barbados, the University of the West Indies, the Caribbean Disaster Emergency Management Agency, the Caribbean Community Climate Change Centre, the United Nations system, the Inter-American Development Bank, the Caribbean Development Bank, the World Bank Group, DFID Caribbean, the Commonwealth Secretariat, and the Intergovernmental Panel on Climate Change.

 National and Regional Impact: